yatiris/yatiris.github.io/_people/nicolas_dazeo.md

 ### Bio

-Nicolás Dazeo (Nico) is a PhD student in Computational and Industrial Mathematics at UNICEN.
-His doctoral research focuses in the computational modelling of human hemodynamics, particularly during flow diverter stent treatments.
-Nicolás is also the software architect of [Nogal](https://nogal.pladema.net), a cloud platform for medical image storage and processing.
-His research is currently funded by a research scholarship granted by CONICET.
+Nicolás Dazeo (Nico) is a Postdoctoral Research Fellow from CONICET.
+He holds a PhD degree in Computational and Industrial Mathematics from UNICEN (2022).
+His research focuses in the computational modelling of human hemodynamics, computer-assisted vascular interventions and web tecnologies.

 ### Relevant publications